 Check the strength of the igniter spark.
 A weak spark will make pilot like ignition difficult or impossible when using the igniter.
 If it is considered that the igniter spark is weak, adjust the spark gap as described in section 5.6.
 If this fails to improve the spark, it is possible that there is poor electrical continuity between the igniter and the pilot light.
 Check that the grub screw used to secure the igniter assembly and fitted in the side of the valve block, is tight (take care not to damage the aluminium thread in the valve block).
 Check that the pilot light assembly is secure.
 If it appears to be loose, make sure all fixings are tight.

-If the above actions fail to improve the spark, the igniter will need to be removed and disassembled to determine the cause of the problem (see Section 5.6).
-Note that small cracks or damage to the igniter ceramic as well as sooty deposits on the electrode or spark surfaces may cause ignition problems.
-Replace the electrode if necessary.
+If the above actions fail to improve the spark, the igniter will need to removed and disassembled to determine the cause of the problem (see Section 5.6).

 4.7 Fuel Hoses